 Does your style reflect your personality?

-Yes it does.
+Yes, it does.
 I can be a bit uptight and overzealous sometimes and it is usually expressed with my monochrome combinations.
-But I also like to wear my hair down sometimes, kick off the heels, put on some sneakers and just lay back and enjoy life, and in those moments you find me in a bright coloured dress.
+But I also like to wear my hair down sometimes, kick off the heels, put on some sneakers and just lay back and enjoy life, and in those moments you find me in a bright colored dress.

 Now, reveal the secret.
 Where do you buy your cute outfits and why?